-Pacific Northwest National Laboratory (PNNL) has deployed the Energy Department’s floating lidar buoys off of Virginia Beach, Virginia, and Atlantic City, New Jersey.
+Pacific Northwest National Laboratory (PNNL) deployed the Energy Department’s floating lidar buoys off of Virginia Beach, Virginia, and Atlantic City, New Jersey.
 These buoys collected meteorological and oceanographic data, including, but not limited to, the following:

 - Time – Referenced to Greenwich Mean Time